eslint/rfcs/designs/2019-esm-compatibilty/README.md

 ### Story 1 - ESLint Compatibility

 This change is additive.
-It associates `.cjs` files with the existing Javascript configuration loader.
+It associates `.cjs` files with JS configurations.

-The actual semantics of loading the CommonJS config do not change at all.
-The `.cjs` extension specifically exists as a escape hatch for this use case (ie loading a CommonJS file that exists in a ESM-based package).
+The existing semantics of loading CommonJS configurations for CommonJS-based packages do not change.

-### Story 2 - Node Compatiblity
+### Story 2 - Node Compatibility

-ESM support rolls out (as a non-experimental feature) w/ Node 13.
-This includes: the ability to define a package as a ESM; and backward interoperability w/ CJS in ES modules by using the `.cjs` file extension.
+In Node, ES module and `.cjs` support roll out together.

 This change *only* impacts users who define their package as an ES module.
-Without Node 13+ that isn't possible.

-Existing packages that use the default (ie CommonJS) will be unaffected.
+Existing packages that use the default (i.e., CommonJS module resolution) will be unaffected.

 ## Alternatives